SC-SGS/PLSSVM/README.md

 - `PLSSVM_STDPAR_BACKEND_IMPLEMENTATION` (default: `AUTO`): explicitly specify the used stdpar implementation; must be one of: `AUTO`, `NVHPC`, `roc-stdpar`, `IntelLLVM`, `ACPP`, `GNU_TBB`.

+If the stdpar implementation is AdaptiveCpp, the following additional option is available:

+- `PLSSVM_STDPAR_BACKEND_ADAPTIVECPP_USE_GENERIC_SSCP` (default: `ON`): use AdaptiveCpp's new SSCP compilation flow

 #### CMake presets

 We also provide a number of basic CMake presets.
 We currently have `configure`, `build`, `test`, and `workflow` presets.